WINGHARE/Actmatcomp/Readme.md

 ## Built With

 * [Fancyimpute](https://github.com/iskandr/fancyimpute) - Some base implmentation of the matrix completion related tasks.
-We integrate some codes in our projects and do some modifications
+We integrate some codes in our projects and do some modifications.

-### Installing
+## Installing

 You may download the codes to the directory you want.